MalgorzataSzopa/SimpleBot/README.md

 # SimpleBot
 Simple project made for practice.

 Technology: Java.

 Said Bot can:
- 1.read you name
+ 1. Read you name.
- 2.guess your age
+ 2. Guess your age.
- 3.ask a question
+ 3. Ask a question.